mathieucarbou/license-maven-plugin/README.md

 With this, you will then check the headers after the tests by doing *`mvn test  -Dyear=2008 -Demail=myemail@company.com`*

 *Note:* The properties in the header and in the command line are optional.
 If you prefer, you can set directly the values in the header and not use properties.
 Also, you would prefer configuring the plugin for your needs to set properties in the maven POM.
-See [Configuration the maven-license-plugin configuration guide] to see all the possibilities of this plugin.
+See [Configuration the license-maven-plugin configuration guide] to see all the possibilities of this plugin.

 = STEP 4: Add missing headers (goal: format) =